This article discusses How DUI Affect Your Insurance. Click on the links below to go directly to your topic of interest.

 - level of drunk driving offense and punishment measures, etc.

 Each state establishes the period of a DUI record differently.
-In California, alcohol DUI or drug DUI conviction will show up on your record for 10 years.
-Even though a DUI may remain on the criminal record for the rest of your life, insurance companies usually pay attention only to your state’s department of motor vehicle (DMV) record.
-After this 10-year period, the DMV will remove not count this a DUI against you.
-After 10 years, your insurance rate will be the same as a driver without a DUI on the record.
+In California, an alcohol DUI or drug DUI convictions will show up on your record for 10 years.
+Even though a DUI may remain on the criminal record for the rest of your life, insurance companies keep your insurance rate high only for 10 years after the DUI.
+After 10-year period, the DMV and the insurance companies will not count a DUI against you.
+Thus, after 10 years, your insurance rate will be the same as for a driver who does not have a DUI on their record.

-There are two possible ways for the insurers to find out about your DUI.
-First, the insurance company can find out about your DUI simply by checking your DMV record.
-It is a common practice for the insurance companies to request DMV or Motor Vehicle record check while you’re renewing your policy or applying for a new insurance.
-Secondly, when you ask for a SR 22 from your auto insurance carrier, the insurer might get suspicious and ran your DMV record to see why you are asking for SR22.
-The SR22 document is an insurance form produced by the insurance company that shows to the DMV that you meet the state’s minimum requirements for vehicle liability coverage.
-The DMV will request SR22 for the following reasons:
+There are two possible ways for the insurance company to find out about your Los Angles DUI.
+First, the insurance company can find out about your DUI by checking your DMV record.
+It is a common practice for insurance companies to request DMV or Motor Vehicle record when you’re renewing your policy or when you are applying for new policy.
+Second, when you ask your auto insurance company to submit an SR 22 to the DMV, the insurence company might get suspicious and run your DMV record to see why you are asking for an SR-22.
+Because the SR-22 is only requires for high risk drivers to prove that you have an insurance, the insuranc company will get suspisious that your DMV record changed or that you got arrested for a DUI.
+The DMV will require an SR-22 from drivers the following reasons:

-- Your driver’s license was suspended or canceled after a DUI conviction.
+- Driver’s license suspended or canceled after a DUI conviction.

-- You have a DMV finding of .08 BAC.
+- A DMV finding of driving with a BAC of .08 BAC.

 The best way to avoid a DUI insurance rate increase is to fight your case so that you will not get a DUI conviction or a DMV finding that you were above .08 BAC while driving.
+For example, Los Angles DUI attorney many times was able to avoid a Los Angeles DUI and htat helped keep the insurance rate donw.
 If you cannot avoid a DUI conviction or/and DMV finding of .08 BAC, you can try to keep the insurance rate lower by doing the following:

 - Do not volunteer information to your insurance company about a DUI arrest or conviction.